April 23, 2019

-Just north is the Mystic Shipyard’s West Yard and, on the east side of the river, the Brewer Yacht Yards Mystic Marina.
+Just north is the Mystic Shipyard’s West Yard and, on the east side of the river, the Safe Harbors Mystic Marina.
 Both are full-service facilities that can accommodate large vessels and offer every boating amenity imaginable.

 Should you wish to tie up in the shadow of the massive cogs and cement counterbalance weights of the fascinating Rte.
 1 bascule bridge, book one of the 11 upscale rooms at the spectacularly located Steamboat Inn, which owns 120 linear feet of dock space along the most exciting and constricted section of the Mystic River.

-Daytime shoppers can join the crowds meandering in and out of galleries and boutiques like Catherine M. and Whyever Not?
+Daytime shoppers can join the crowds meandering in and out of myriad galleries and boutiques.
 And of course, there’s the famous Army Navy Store, where you can pick up anything from an authentic surplus pea coat to night-vision goggles.

 For many boaters, scoring dock space inside the Mystic Seaport Museum complex is the pot of gold at the end of the rainbow.
 North of town, the river opens into the peaceful cattail-lined vista celebrated by American Impressionists and made even more romantic by the wooden ships docked at the Seaport and the classic wooden sailboats and rowboats gliding about on nice days.
 This is ideal paddling water, and you can rent a kayak nearby at the Seaport or Mystic River Kayak.

-Pull into your slip (reservations a must) and you may very well be serenaded by resident chanteyman Don Senetti, who breaks out in song whenever the spirit moves him.
+Pull into your slip (reservations a must) and you may very well be serenaded by a wandering chanteyman.
 Take a horse and carriage ride, amble around on the boardwalks and cobblestone streets, or enjoy a beer at Spouter’s Tavern while listening to live jazz‚ all within view of your boat amid a vintage fleet.
 It’s an experience your children and grandchildren will remember all their lives; a boater’s bucket list item for sure.